Anti Money Laundering Policy

 • Iran

-All Sword Capital transactions is within audited compliance of AML regulations.
+All Sword transactions is within audited compliance of AML regulations.

 Trade with SwordSword MT5 the World #1 Trading Platform